Skip to content

 YouTube sponsorship pricing FAQs

 YouTube sponsorship pricing is usually anchored to average video performance rather than subscriber count alone.
 Brands are paying for likely exposure and relevance, so creators often start with average views, then adjust for niche, placement, format, usage rights, and exclusivity.
-CPM-style thinking can be useful as a rough planning tool, but it is not a full pricing model on its own.
+CPM-style planning is useful for first-pass pricing, then refined against the real brief.

 A dedicated video is one where the brand or product is the main topic.
 An integration is a shorter sponsor segment embedded within a video on a different topic.
 Dedicated videos often justify a higher rate because they ask more of your editorial calendar, more of your production process, and more trust from your audience.